After years of outdoor adventures we’ve developed the essential camping packing list – here it is (*Updated for 2019*)

 We love sporks, they’re great and they’re a much lighter way to bring cutlery.
 These guys are awesome quality and because they’re metal you can use them to stir hot things from the stove.

 A good chopping knife is a must for any camping trip.
 How are you going to chop all of your veggies?
 This guy is lightweight and really good quality, it’s been lasting us for quite a while.
-The safety sheath is important to keep it clean and to stop it stabbing holes in the bags you put it in!
-Oh, and it’s really sharp, so be careful!
+The safety sheath is important to keep it clean and to stop it stabbing holes in the bags you put it in.

 These are definitely Sarah’s favourite.
 A good quality storage box has so many uses but we use it to store some of our cooking grear and also to put leftover food in.
 It’s airtight so you don’t need to worry about spillages and is lightweight considering it’s quality.